By Selma Mesic, RRE Greece and Balkans Coordinator

 Photo of Leros Hotspot by: Bohm Rothenberg

 On 3 August, the Greek Ministry of Migration and Asylum announced that the funding they had requested in June for the building out of closed centres on the hotspots Samos, Kos and Leros had been approved by the European Commission.
-130 euros are will be made available by the EU’s Asylum, Migration and Integration fund (AMIF).
+130 million euros are will be made available by the EU’s Asylum, Migration and Integration fund (AMIF).

 This is a crucial steppingstone forward for the government in implementing their long-standing, disconcerting plan of establishing closed camps in the Aegean ‘hotspots’, which have been ongoing since last year.
 The plan was to either turn existing camps into closed reception centres, or indeed to open new closed centres.
 The government has previously stated that the closed camps would allow freedom of movement during the day but would otherwise be under complete lockdown.
 The plans have been controversial and has garnered substantial criticism by both NGOs and island locals.